Mikx-ui/basic-handman-game/README.md

-The game has 6 premade words that are randomly chosen from and your aim is to guess the word
+Your aim is to guess the word from a dictionary of words
+Note: when the words are guessed they dont appear again